lexbor/docs/source/examples/selectors/easy_way.md

 - **callback**: This function acts as a callback for serializing HTML nodes.
 It takes a pointer to data representing the node's content and its length, printing the content to the standard output.

 - **find_callback**: This callback function is invoked for each matching node found by the CSS selectors.
-It increments the count of matched nodes, prints the count, and calls the serialization callback to output the node’s content.
+It increments the count of matched nodes, prints the count, and calls the serialization callback to output the node's content.

 ### Main Function Breakdown